 Such changes would require a very high degree of community assent, as the purpose of this power is to make changing items in such bylaws possible only with very wide support from the community.

-The threshold to approve changes to “fundamental” bylaws is set out in section >>>x.x<<< of this First Public Comment Report, where we set out what the “fundamental” bylaws are alongside the process for their creation and amendment.
+The threshold of support in the community mechanism to approve changes to “fundamental” bylaws is set out in section >>>x.x<<< of this First Public Comment Report, where we set out what the “fundamental” bylaws are alongside the process for their creation and amendment.

 6.5.5 Power: Recalling individual ICANN directors